By Guilherme J. · Updated April 2026

 Unregulated local brokers present a significant fraud risk.
 Because Dubai is a wealth hub, it attracts unregulated entities operating out of local rented offices claiming to be forex brokerages or fund managers.
 A physical office in Business Bay does not equal regulatory compliance.
 If a broker is not registered on the DFSA or SCA public registers, or does not hold a verifiable tier-1 international licence, do not deposit funds regardless of their local presence.

 Payment friction on international wires is a practical operational risk.
 UAE banks often flag large international transfers to offshore broker entities for compliance review, causing delays.
-Funding via local AED transfer (available at Exness and HFM) or via USDT avoids this friction entirely.
+Funding via local AED transfer (available at Exness) or via USDT avoids this friction entirely.

 Comparison